dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/3-connect-to-data-source.md

     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/3-connect-to-data-source/1-rename-worksheet-and-select-warehouse.png" title="Rename worksheet and select warehouse"/>

-4. Copy the following code into the main body of the worksheet.
+4. Copy the following code into the main body of the Snowflake worksheet.
 You can also find this setup script under the `setup` folder in the [Git repository](https://github.com/dbt-labs/python-snowpark-formula1/blob/main/setup/setup_script_s3_to_snowflake.sql).
+The script is long since it's bring in all of the data we'll need today!

     ```sql
     -- create and define our formula1 database